nixworks/public/news/2012/05/15/README.md

 ##### Sets herself alight
 ### [A man sets himself on fire outside the Oslo courthouse where mass murderer Anders Behring Breivik is on trial for the 2011 Norway attacks. ](/news/2012/05/15/a-man-sets-himself-on-fire-outside-the-oslo-courthouse-where-mass-murderer-anders-behring-breivik-is-on-trial-for-the-2011-norway-attacks.md)
-_Context: sets herself alight, Anders Behring Breivik, Oslo, 2011 Norway attacks_
+_Context: Anders Behring Breivik, Oslo, 2011 Norway attacks, sets herself alight_

 ##### India
 ### [Indian child actress Taruni Sachdev and her mother are revealed to be among the dead in yesterday's plane crash in northern Nepal, which killed 15 people. ](/news/2012/05/15/indian-child-actress-taruni-sachdev-and-her-mother-are-revealed-to-be-among-the-dead-in-yesterday-s-plane-crash-in-northern-nepal-which-kil.md)
-_Context: Taruni Sachdev, India, Nepal, plane crash_
+_Context: plane crash, Taruni Sachdev, Nepal, India_

 ##### Palestinian
 ### [Thousands of Palestinians demonstrate on the 64th anniversary of their "Nakba" (en, in remembrance of their exodus from the former Mandate of Palestine after Israel's declaration of independence in 1948.
 Demonstrators and Israeli policemen are lightly injured in several clashes. ](/news/2012/05/15/thousands-of-palestinians-demonstrate-on-the-64th-anniversary-of-their-nakba-en-in-remembrance-of-their-exodus-from-the-former-mandate-o.md)